 Assessment

 Measurement and sampling choices should be driven by determining how to ultimately assess the data.
 The main studies we reviewed have used relatively simple metrics.
-For RSHC, Dubé reported connected road length (both per square mile and per mile of stream), whereas for sediment, Dubé used the WARSEM model to estimate tons of delivered sediment/year/mile of stream.
-Dubé also used performance target ranges from prior agency work that were established from the low-medium categories of an expert rating of watersheds for aquatic risk.
+For RSHC, Dubé et al. (2010) reported connected road length (both per square mile and per mile of stream), whereas for sediment, Dubé et al. (2010) used the WARSEM model to estimate tons of delivered sediment/year/mile of stream.
+Dubé et al. (2010) also used performance target ranges from prior agency work that were established from the low-medium categories of an expert rating of watersheds for aquatic risk.

-The AREMP measured changes in modeled connected road length by HUC12 (km/km2).
+The AREMP measured changes in modeled connected road length by Hydrologic Unit Code (HUC) 12 (km/km2).
 Sediment delivery values were divided by the subwatershed area to account for subwatersheds of varying size.
 The sediment model was not calibrated for local geology, climate, or other influences, thus results were interpreted as relative.

 Studies have generally found that a relatively small percentage of the road network (1%–25%) was hydrologically connected to streams (Benda et al. 2019; Coe 2006; Dubé et al. 2010; Faubion 2020; Martin 2009).

 FRIA will simply report on road length in each of their categories (and particularly length of roads), transitioning from “not meeting” to “meeting” standards.
 The ODF Compliance Monitoring Program will also be assessing road conditions on randomly sampled sites; metrics are currently under discussion, however, no measure of RSHC is included at this point.